Can I Get A Second VA Loan? | How To Use Your Entitlement

 Yes, you can use a VA loan more than once.
-There are three different ways you can be eligible for another VA loan:
+There are three different ways you can be eligible for another VA loan.

 If you have used a VA loan in the past and you’ve paid off your entire mortgage, then you should have no trouble getting another VA loan.
 You’ll still have to go through the entire application process, and you will have to restore your entitlement (which can be completed easily with a form).

-It is important to note that you need to restore your entitlement before you can apply for another VA loan.
+It is important to note you need to restore your entitlement before you can apply for another VA loan.

 Your entitlement can be restored if you sell your home to another VA home buyer.
 It is possible for them to use their entitlement to buy a home, freeing up your entitlement at the same time.

 It can also be possible for a non-VA buyer to assume your loan.
-However, they must pay off the mortgage before your entitlement is restored.
+However, they must pay off the mortgage before your entitlement amount is restored.